AryaN-PrJ07/SSD-Assignment_01_20242020009/2024202009/README.md

 # Question 2
-    Break  the line by delimiter as ',' , then trace the last column value of each column by  ($NF) and  record the total sum into variable  'sum' and show the result.
+    Break  the line by delimiter by ',' , then trace the last column value of each row by  ($NF) and  record the total sum into variable  'sum' and then show the result.

 # ASSUMPTION
     Taking account the fact that the format of  power_level.txt will not change  and thus last column can always by  delimiter by ',' .